children playing educational games

 • Enhances Deductive Reasoning: Kids learn to ask strategic questions to narrow down the possibilities.

-• Improves Memory: Remembering the answers to previous questions helps in making better guesses.
+• Improves Memory: Remembering answers to previous questions helps make better guesses.

 • Encourages Social Interaction: It’s a two-player game that requires communication and turn-taking.